RESEARCH STARTER

 Overview

 Rutherford constructed a device that used a radioactive α particle emitter as a rudimentary particle accelerator and aimed the particles at a gold screen target with a fluorescent screen just beyond.
-If a few of the massive α particles would strike the nucleus of the atoms in the gold foil, the nucleus' nature would be revealed by the degree of deflection of the particles from the center of the fluorescent screen.
+If a few of the massive α particles struck the nucleus of the atoms in the gold foil, the nucleus' nature would be revealed by the degree of deflection of the particles from the center of the fluorescent screen.
 It was discovered that the nucleus is extremely dense, very small, and surrounded by an orbiting cloud of electrons.
 This landmark discovery drew a clear line between classical physics and the newly emerging quantum physics.

 Danish physicist Niels Bohr pondered Rutherford's model and found that the electrons could not possibly orbit the nucleus in the classical sense; the atom would be unstable and fly apart.
 A year after Rutherford made his announcement, Bohr radically changed physics when he announced that classical laws gave way to a peculiar set of quantum laws at atomic sizes.

 Quantum physics makes a clear distinction between the macroscopic world larger than the atom and the microscopic world existing inside the electron shell in the interior of the atom.
-Atoms exhibit both wavelike and particle-like properties.
+Atoms exhibit both wave-like and particle-like properties.
 In fact, all the atomic constituents exhibit this dual nature.
 Quantum physics defines these particles as fields that obey the laws of quantum physics and relativity.
 Thus, subatomic particles are actually defined by intense fields at a point.

 In 1932, English physicist James Chadwick discovered that the nucleus contained another particle that he called the neutron, a neutrally charged particle.
 By the beginning of World War II, the atom was thought to consist of a nucleus of protons and neutrons embedded within a shell of electrons.
-In 1946, Japanese physicist Hideki Yukawa deduced that there must be an enormously powerful force holding together the quanta (protons and neutrons) inside the nucleus.
-He correctly noted that if the force binding the electrons had an associated quanta (photons), then the force binding the nuclear particles also should have an associated quantum particle, which he called the meson.
+In 1935, Japanese physicist Hideki Yukawa deduced that there must be an enormously powerful force holding together the quanta (protons and neutrons) inside the nucleus.
+He correctly noted that if the force binding the electrons had an associated quantum (photons), then the force binding the nuclear particles also should have an associated quantum particle, which he called the meson.
 With that conjecture, Yukawa initiated the discoveries of an endless profusion of particles.

 Physicists use models to describe nuclear interactions.
 Shell models describe the nature of the proton and neutron inside the nucleus, collectively called a nucleon.
 The nuclear shell model is analogous to the electronic shell models of atoms, except that the nuclear shell model describes stable nuclear configurations as they are bound together by the strong nuclear force.